The Art of Muzzleloader Shooting

 It should not go unnoticed that smoothbores, too, benefit from patched round balls.
 Precision is much better than with the traditionally used loose balls which were often secured with a wad to prevent them from rolling out of the barrel.

 The patch has to be impregnated with a suitable lubricant in order to clean the barrel bore and reduce friction during the loading process.
 Do not use machine oil or grease for this purpose because it will not soften and dissolve black powder residues satisfactorily.
 The latter are predominantly composed of water-soluble potassium salts (carbonate, sulfate, thiosulfate, sulfide, etc.).
 Therefore, the lubricant should contain much water.
 There are a number of patch lubricants based on oil-in-water emulsions on the market.
 They are overpriced in my opinion.
 I have obtained very good results with a formulation based on oil soap.
 The latter is a soap made by saponifying vegetable oil with aqueous potash lye.
 My own method for making oil soap is shown here.
-Oil soap is also commercially available (often containing much water).
-You can dilute the soap to the desired consistency with deionized water if necessary.
+Oil soap is also commercially available (often in diluted, liquid form).
+If necessary, you can add deionized water to obtain the desired consistency.
 Do not use hair shampoo, shower gel, dishwashing detergents, or similar products as patch lubricant.
 These formulations may lubricate well but they often contain sodium chloride (table salt) as a thickener to make the product look more concentrated than it is.
 Salt is highly corrosive to carbon steel.
 Other products contain sulfates which are corrosive as well.
 Solid hand soap, too, may contain salt residues from the manufacturing process.
 Check the list of ingredients for chlorides and sulfates before using a product (phosphates are usually ok).
 Before using a commercial soap or other detergent with unknown composition, dissolve 10-20% of it in deionized water, immerse a piece of carbon steel in the solution, and wait a couple of hours or days.
 If the steel sample shows rust stains or signs of pitting afterwards, don't use the product.
 An improved corrosion test is described here.

 After dipping the patch, excessive lubricant should be removed with a sponge, cloth, paper tissue, or something similar.
 Otherwise, the powder will absorb too much moisture and burn slower.
 I usually dip all my patches in the lubricant at the beginning of a shooting session and put them on a cotton rag or a sheet of household tissue which absorbs excessive lubricant.
 Do not let the patches get too dry, however.
 In such a case, excessive force would be required to load the barrel.* If you do it right, the system will be self-cleaning, and you can fire an almost unlimited number of shots in a row without swabbing the barrel in between.
 If you intend to carry the loaded gun for some time without shooting it, e. g., during a hunt, you may consider putting a round, caliber-sized cardboard or felt disk on top of the powder charge before loading patch and ball.
 This will keep the patch lubricant from migrating into the powder charge for a while.
 Some people put a layer of semolina, ground coffee, or a similar material on top of the powder charge to protect it from the patch lubricant.
 This may also slightly increase the muzzle velocity by reducing the portion of blow-by gas.